ohioh/ohioh.de/README.md

 # Progressive Web App:
 Two reasons for us to go an other way with the app then Pathcheck.
 On this point thousands thanks to PCF for the help.
 1.Expirience
-extreme fast and every actual
+extreme fast and every actual, progressive Enhancement for a maximal flexibility for you.

 2. Core Features
 Service Worker, Background Sync, Web Push, Manifest ( install from browser as webpage )